Cashless Catering Information

 ParentPay is a free service that provides you with many benefits:

-- it links directly t our cashless catering system to provide you with the opportunity to monitor your child’s meal purchases;
+- it links directly to our cashless catering system to provide you with the opportunity to monitor your child’s meal purchases;

 - you can check balances for school trips or catering.

-You will be provided with username and password to access ParentPay (see more at www.parentpay.com).
+You will be provided with a username and password to access ParentPay (see more www.parentpay.com).

 Our cashless till system, provided by market leader CRB Cunninghams, incorporates the latest technology, encryption and security features and eliminates the need for students to carry cash throughout the day, so they won’t forget or lose their dinner money, or spend it on other things.
 Those students on free school meals will be automatically credited by the School.